-The Mathematics Department operates a lunchtime help desk, open from 1310 to 1410 at least 4 days a week.
-Typically pupils in the Fifth and Sixth Form use this facility the most, especially in the lead up to public examinations, but we are there to help everyone and are delighted when younger pupils come to ask for help with prep or practice tests.
+The Mathematics Department operates a lunchtime help desk, open from 1310 to 1410 most days of the week.
+Typically pupils in the Fifth and Sixth Form use this facility the most, especially in the lead up to public examinations, but we are there to help everyone and are delighted when younger pupils come to ask for help with homework or practice tests.